Faith in the Future World Tour

-The Faith in the Future World Tour was the second concert tour by English singer-songwriter Louis Tomlinson, launched in support of his second studio album Faith in the Future (2022).
+The Faith in the Future World Tour was the second concert tour by the English singer-songwriter Louis Tomlinson, launched in support of his second studio album Faith in the Future (2022).
 The tour began in Uncasville on 26 May 2023 and concluded on 6 June 2024 in Guadalajara.

 Background and development

 With the release of his second single "Out of My System" on 14 October 2022 for his second album Faith in the Future, Tomlinson officially announced the UK and Europe dates for his would be second world tour via his Twitter and Instagram accounts.
 On the eve of the album's 11 November 2022 release date, the United States and Canada dates were announced.
 Faith in the Future debuted at No.1 on the Official Charts and was his first solo album to achieve that position in the UK.

 Tomlinson said that Faith in the Future was created with the live shows in mind.
 Tomlinson said that, "I was lucky enough to have the two live shows I had before Covid got in the way.
 That was fresh in me mind when I was writing this whole record and that gave me a lot of confidence.
 I think that really had a hand in the album feeling more confident as well."
 Tom Taylor, the production designer and director for the tour, said that it was intended to have "a more rugged and asymmetrical look" than previous Tomlinson tours, "meant to mirror a sort of dive bar aesthetic rather than a beautiful arena production."

 The following year, opening acts The Snuts, Andrew Cushin, Giant Rooks, The Academic and Snarls were announced for the North America leg of the tour.
 Initial Asian concert dates in mid to late April were announced on 3 February 2023; however, in early April it was announced that they were cancelled for the time being, citing "unforeseen circumstances".
 Thus far, a Jakarta date has been rescheduled for January 2024.